 DC Microgrid Building Energy Management Platform for Improved Energy Efficiency, Energy Security, and Operating Costs

-Conventional alternating current (AC) building-level electrical power distribution systems require a reliable utility grid connection and do not use locally generated renewable energy in the most cost-effective manner, resulting in excess life-cycle costs and energy security concerns.
-These systems suffer from AC-to-direct current (DC) conversion losses when powering many common devices, as well as DC-to-AC losses when using locally produced DC power.
+Requirements for electrical devices in buildings to operate on alternating current (AC) is largely historic, and results in wasted energy through many unnecessary conversions back and forth to direct current (DC) within a building, as well as inherent resiliency and reliability limitations due to the additional conversion/switching devices needed to interoperate with the AC supplied from the utility grid.
+Conventional alternating current building-level electrical power distribution systems require a reliable utility grid connection and do not use locally generated renewable energy in the most cost-effective manner, resulting in excess life-cycle costs and energy security concerns.
+These systems suffer from AC-to-DC conversion losses when powering many common devices, as well as DC-to-AC losses when using locally produced DC power.
 They also require an unreliable and expensive grid-tie inverter, which prevents the use of solar photovoltaic (PV) power when grid power is lost.
-This project will demonstrate the performance and value of the DC Microgrid by overcoming these limitations through real-world demonstration at Fort Bragg, North Carolina.
+This project demonstrates the performance and value of the DC Microgrid by overcoming these limitations through real-world demonstration at Fort Bragg, North Carolina.
 The DC Microgrid applies a novel approach that utilizes mature and reliable DC technology to dynamically manage power sources, loads, and energy storage system interaction to minimize total cost-of-ownership and grid reliance.

-Two DC Microgrid architectures will be demonstrated: (1) a core system that most effectively uses solar PV energy for common high energy use building loads, and (2) an enhanced system that integrates energy storage to dramatically increase the facility’s energy security and load-leveling capabilities.
+Two DC Microgrid architectures were demonstrated: (1) a core system that most effectively uses solar PV energy for common high energy use building loads, and (2) an enhanced system that integrates energy storage to dramatically increase the facility’s energy security and load-leveling capabilities.

 The core system includes a solar PV array, DC power supply, DC high-bay induction lighting system, and large-diameter DC ceiling fans (to reduce heating and cooling system use).
 This core system is relatively small and is sized to match the DC loads, such that all solar PV power production is immediately used, eliminating the need for a grid-tie inverter and utility interconnection study.
 A Bosch Energy Management Gateway remotely manages each component to minimize utility grid energy usage.
 Historical energy usage data and lighting output measurements will be collected to quantify the DC Microgrid’s advantages relative to the base case and a small reference AC lighting system representing current state-of-the-art AC lighting.